 Introduction

 Despite the introduction of dress codes in higher institutions to ensure modesty, professionalism, and a conducive learning environment, non-compliance remains a major challenge.
-At Delta State University, Abraka, particularly in the Faculty of Education, students were recently instructed to adhere to specific dress guidelines, prohibiting sagging trousers, short or revealing outfits, coloured attachments, dreadlocks, nose rings, and other forms of perceived indecent dressing.
+At Delta State University, Abraka, particularly in the Faculty of Education, students were recently instructed to adhere to specific dress guidelines, prohibiting sagging trousers, short or revealing outfits, colored attachments, dreadlocks, nose rings, and other forms of perceived indecent dressing.
 However, compliance has been far from total.
 A preliminary headcount carried out by the researcher showed that about 87.1% of students failed to comply with the regulations, an indication that dress code enforcement in the faculty has not achieved the expected full compliance.
 This raises concerns about students’ attitudes towards the dress code, and whether these attitudes influence compliance levels.

 This study became necessary due to the fact that dress codes in Nigerian universities are often instituted to curb indecent dressing, which has been linked to moral decadence, sexual harassment, and distractions in learning (Asaju, 2013; Popoola, 2023).
 Former Minister of Education, Fabian Osuji, had earlier emphasized the role of dress codes in reducing sexual misconduct, particularly targeting indecent dressing among female students (Anigbogu, 2007).
 Yet, research and media reports, such as the BBC documentary on sexual harassment in Nigerian and Ghanaian universities, reveal that dress codes alone do not prevent sexual exploitation, as many harassment cases occur regardless of female students’ mode of dressing.
 This reality calls for a deeper understanding of how students themselves perceive and react to dress code policies.

 Empirical studies have examined dress codes from various perspectives.
 Ogbeche (2017) reported that the University of Lagos justified its dress code on the grounds that indecent dressing lowers moral and academic standards.
 Similarly, Mofoluwawo and Oyelade (2012) found that public universities often drive dress code policies by morality considerations, while faith-based universities like Covenant University adopt stricter corporate dress patterns (Covenant University, 2020; Taiwo, 2022).
 In Northern Nigeria, Ahmadu Bello University prescribes neatness and discourages male students from earrings or plaiting hair, reflecting regional religious and cultural influences (Okoba, 2021).
 Other scholars, like Omode (2011), have linked indecent dressing to moral decadence, sexual abuse, and cultism.
-However, most of these studies have focused on institutional policies, administrative perspectives, or moral implications, with little attention given to students’ attitudes, especially the cognitive (beliefs), affective (feelings), and behavioural (actions) dimensions of attitude toward dress codes.
+However, most of these studies have focused on institutional policies, administrative perspectives, or moral implications, with little attention given to students’ attitudes, especially the cognitive (beliefs), affective (feelings), and behavioral (actions) dimensions of attitude toward dress codes.

 While policies and sanctions exist, what remains less understood is how students actually think about, feel about, and behave toward dress codes, and whether these attitudes differ by gender.
 Understanding these dimensions is crucial in educational measurement and evaluation, as attitudes can be systematically assessed and used to explain patterns of compliance or resistance.

-The study is anchored on the Theory of Planned Behaviour (TPB) propounded by Ajzen (1991).
-The TPB posits that human behaviour is guided by three kinds of considerations: behavioural beliefs (cognitive component; beliefs about the likely outcomes of behaviour), normative beliefs (affective component; social pressures and emotional evaluations), and control beliefs (behavioural component; perceived ease or difficulty of performing the behaviour).
-According to Ajzen, these considerations shape intentions, which in turn predict actual behaviour.
-The core assumption of TPB is that people’s attitudes toward a behaviour, combined with subjective norms and perceived behavioural control, strongly determine whether they will perform the behaviour.
+The study is anchored on the Theory of Planned Behavior (TPB) propounded by Ajzen (1991).
+The TPB posits that human behavior is guided by three kinds of considerations: behavioral beliefs (cognitive component; beliefs about the likely outcomes of behavior), normative beliefs (affective component; social pressures and emotional evaluations), and control beliefs (behavioral component; perceived ease or difficulty of performing the behavior).
+According to Ajzen, these considerations shape intentions, which in turn predict actual behavior.
+The core assumption of TPB is that people’s attitudes toward a behavior, combined with subjective norms and perceived behavioral control, strongly determine whether or not they will perform the behavior.
 The TPB theory is relevant to the current study because students’ compliance with dress code policies can be explained through their attitudes (beliefs about dress codes), the social pressures they experience (peer and institutional expectations), and their perceived ability or willingness to conform.